 Aquaman floated in the cold, turbulent ocean and stared in disbelief.
 The pained expression on his face showed the anger welling up inside of him.
 I came from New Venice to find Mera, he thought.
 I wanted to get back with her, to make our marriage work.
 But she’s gone!
 Without saying a word, he began to pump his arms and legs to propel himself away at great speed.
 I’ll find her!
 I swear I’ll find her!

-Watching the Sea King rocket off, two of Aquaman’s mortal enemies hid behind an outcropping of rock and conversed.
-“It seems, Ocean Master, your brother is troubled,” pointed out a darkly garbed villain who wore a special helmet and tank that allowed him to breath underwater and communicate with his associate.
+Watching the sea king rocket off, two of Aquaman’s mortal enemies hid behind an outcropping of rock and conversed.
+“It seems, Ocean Master, your brother is troubled,” pointed out a darkly garbed villain who wore a special helmet and tank that allowed him to breathe underwater and communicate with his associate.

 “Not quite so troubled as he soon will be,” the purple-caped Ocean Master replied.
 “Trust me on that, Black Manta… Yes, trust me on that.”